 - Two: you can get it delivered to your home.

 You are going to want to order the big gallon (19L) drums of water, as this will be the most economical way to do it.
 You will also get annoyed if you have to buy bottled water each day!

-If you are staying at an Airbnb or hotel- we recommend asking your host or concierge where you can get water.
+If you are staying at a hotel or an Airbnb in Playa del Carmen – we recommend asking your host or concierge where you can get water.

 We have found that at a lot of places while living in Mexico, our host often has had a supplier of the 1-gallon drums as they also need regular drinking water.
 If this is the case, you can easily buy it from them for the price that locals pay.

 Buying Your Own Drinking Water In Playa del Carmen

 We opted for just getting our own as we had an OXXO directly underneath where we were staying.
 We also saw gallon drums of purified water at Wall-Mart, Mega Soriana, and other supermarkets.

 The first time you buy water you will need to pay for the plastic drum it comes with.
 After you have your first-gallon drum, you can continue to swap it over and this becomes very cheap as you are just paying for the water inside.